lsst/ap_pipe/doc/lsst.ap.pipe/pipeline-bps.rst

     inCollection: HSC/calib,HSC/raw/all,refcats,u/elhoward/DM-38242/templates
     # Same as -d on the command line.
 Here is an example of a small data query just for testing.
     dataQuery: 'exposure IN (11690, 11692) AND detector in (49, 50)'

+  # Add extra quantum graph options, such as specifying parameters.
+  extraQgraphOptions: "-c parameters:apdb_config=path/to/your/apdb_config.yaml"

   # An example on how to customize a pipeline task.
   pipetask:
     # Here you can set options to various pipeline tasks if they should run with something other than the defaults you specified above.